Relativistic nuclear recoil effects in hyperfine splitting of hydrogenic systems: Summary and conclusions

 \section{Summary and conclusions}

 We have calculated $(Z\,\alpha)^2\,m/M\,E_F$ relativistic recoil correction to the hyperfine splitting in hydrogen-like systems.
 Our result is in disagreement with the $n=1$ value obtained by Bodwin and Yennie in Ref. \cite{Bodwin:88}, and also with state dependence from Ref. \cite{D21theory}, but is in agreement with previous calculations for $g=2$ case.
-We observe $5\,\sigma$ discrepancy of theoretical predictions with the measurement of the hydrogen ground state HFS.
-This disagreement is puzzling, as the proton polarizability correction should be almost three times larger to reach an agreement.
-We do not have any obvious explanations, apart from incomplete treatment of proton structure effects.
-Namely, the current theoretical value for the proton structure contribution $\delta^{(1)}_\mathrm{nuc}(\mathrm{the}) = -33.45(33)$ ppm can be compared with the proton structure inferred from the comparison of measured HFS with theoretical predictions $\delta^{(1)}_\mathrm{nuc}(\mathrm{exp}) = -31.67$ ppm and they clearly disagree.
+We observe $2\,\sigma$ discrepancy of theoretical predictions with the measurement of the hydrogen ground state HFS.
+Most probably, it comes from the not well known proton structure effects.
+Namely, the current theoretical value for the proton structure contribution $\delta^{(1)}_\mathrm{nuc}(\mathrm{the}) = -33.45(33)$ ppm can be compared with the proton structure inferred from the comparison of measured HFS with theoretical predictions $\delta^{(1)}_\mathrm{nuc}(\mathrm{exp}) = -32.81$ ppm and the difference is $2\,\sigma$.
 Planned HFS measurements in $\mu$H \cite{antognini, vacchi} may shed light on the origin of this discrepancy.
 It is because one can compare regular H with $\mu$H by considering the difference

 This difference $\Delta$ can be calculated much more accurately than individual $\delta^{(1)}_\mathrm{nuc}$, because the large momentum contributions cancel out.
 In fact $\Delta_\mathrm{fns} = 0$, $\Delta_\mathrm{rec}$ using Eq. (\ref{21})